 - Chew this side dish well, because if you don’t it can cause gas.
-To help further avoid that, we added cumin.
+To help avoid that even further, we added cumin.

-- This medicinal dish can be a regular on your menu and shouldn’t be used to replace the proportion of carbohydrates, proteins, and fats that you also need.
+- This medicinal dish can be a regular on your menu and shouldn’t be used to replace the servings of carbohydrates, proteins, and fats that you also need.

 - If one of your accompanying dishes is already a salad, add cabbage to it to make it more filling.

-- A lot of people don’t like cabbage because they’ve only had it cooked, but the taste when it’s raw is completely different and tends to be enjoyed by everyone.
+- A lot of people don’t like cabbage because they’ve only had it cooked, but the taste when it’s raw is completely different and most everyone enjoys it.

 - In just a few days you’ll notice the difference.
-Your acid levels will be reduced, as long as you follow these guidelines and avoid the foods that can trigger heartburn.
+Your acid levels will decrease, as long as you follow these guidelines and avoid foods that can trigger heartburn.